wvlet/wvlet/website/docs/usage/install.md

 # Installation

 :::warning
-This page will be available soon.
+This page will be available soon after the first release, scheduled within 2024.
 :::